Samael-fhts/stork/doc/user/usage.rst

 host reservation for several servers sends an identical copy of the host reservation to each.
-You may choose to specify a different set of boot fields, client classes or options for different servers by selecting ``Configure individual server vaues`` at the top of the form.
+You may choose to specify a different set of boot fields, client classes or options for different servers by selecting ``Configure individual server values`` at the top of the form.
 In this case, you must specify the complete sets of boot fields, client classes and options for each DHCP server.
 Leaving them blank for some servers means that these servers receive no boot fields, classes or DHCP options with the reservation.